-- Early diagnosis for both mother and child, early detection and treatment of complications is an important approach for preventing serious complications and death. - Critical care at delivery because both the mother and the baby are at high risk during childbirth, it is essential for the delivery to be managed by a skilled person. - Operational convenience family health services can provide continuity of care of the child from the womb, jointly with the care of the mother. - MCH services are necessary for solving the immediate problems for mothers and children as well as the welfare of the family, the community and the country as a whole.
+Early diagnosis - for both mother and child, early detection and treatment of complications is an important approach for preventing serious complications and death.

+Critical care at delivery - because both the mother and the baby are at high risk during childbirth, it is essential for the delivery to be managed by a skilled person.

+Operational convenience - family health services can provide continuity of care of the child from the womb, jointly with the care of the mother (at one place).
+Maternal and Child Health

+Health Status of Mother and Child are Prime Indicator of Assessing Health Situation of a Country

-- Improving maternal, reproductive and child health is part of "the right to health". - Level and Progress in MCH depends on a country's capacity to achieve improvements (inside and outside the health sector). - Health sector improvements include: immunization, family planning, skilled birth attendance and the provision of antenatal, delivery and postnatal care, improved maternal and child nutrition, decrease discrimination in access to healthcare. - Improvements outside the health sector include: reductions in the total fertility rate, economic development, the participation of women in politics and in the workforce, Maternity leave, poverty reduction, female education, reduce violence against women and children and good environmental management
+- Improving maternal, reproductive and child health is part of "the right to health". - Level and Progress in MCH depends on a country's capacity to achieve improvements (Inside and Outside the health sector). - Health sector improvements include: immunization, family planning, skilled birth attendance and the provision of antenatal, delivery and postnatal care, improved maternal and child nutrition, decrease discrimination in access to healthcare. - Improvements outside the health sector include: reductions in the total fertility rate, economic development, the participation of women in politics and in the workforce, Maternity leave, poverty reduction, female education, reduce violence against women and children and good environmental management